dotnet/aspnetcore/README.md

 Blazor is a .NET web framework that runs in any browser.
 You author Blazor apps using C#/Razor and HTML.

 Blazor uses only the latest web standards.
 No plugins or transpilation needed.
 It runs in the browser on a real .NET runtime ([Mono](http://www.mono-project.com/news/2017/08/09/hello-webassembly/)) implemented in [WebAssembly](http://webassembly.org) that executes normal .NET assemblies.
-It works in older browsers too by falling back to an [asm.js](http://asmjs.org/) based .NET runtime.

 Blazor will have all the features of a modern web framework, including:
 - [A component model for building composable UI](https://blazor.net/docs/components/index.html)